 (2) within 18 months after conducting an initial survey and at least every 36 months thereafter.

-(b) DADS may conduct a survey or investigation to determine an agency's compliance with:
+(b) HHSC may conduct a survey or investigation to determine an agency's compliance with:

-(1) this chapter or the statute in the provision of licensed home health services, licensed and certified home health services, hospice services, or personal assistance services; and
+(1) this chapter or the Statute in the provision of licensed home health services, licensed and certified home health services, hospice services, or personal assistance services; and

 (2) federal requirements in the provision of licensed and certified home health services or licensed and certified hospice services.

-(c) DADS may conduct a survey for the renewal of a license or the issuance of a branch office or alternate delivery site license.
+(c) HHSC may conduct a survey for the renewal of a license or the issuance of a branch office or ADS license.

 §558.503.
 Exemption From a Survey.

-Except for the investigation of complaints, an agency is exempt from additional surveys by DADS if the agency maintains accreditation status for the applicable services from JCAHO or CHAP.
+Except for the investigation of complaints, an agency is exempt from additional surveys by HHSC if the agency maintains accreditation status for the services for which the agency seeks exemption and applicable to the agency’s category of license from an accreditation organization with current HHSC approval.
+As of the effective date of this rule, accreditation organizations with current HHSC approval on its HCSSA licensure website are the Joint Commission, Community Health Accreditation Partner, and Accreditation Commission for Health Care, Inc.

 §558.505.
 Notice of a Survey.

-DADS does not announce or give prior notice to an agency of a survey.
+HHSC does not announce or give prior notice of a survey to an agency.

 §558.507.
 Agency Cooperation with a Survey.

-(a) By applying for or holding a license, an agency consents to entry and survey by a DADS representative to verify compliance with the statute or this chapter.
+(a) By applying for or holding a license, an agency consents to entry and survey by a HHSC representative to verify compliance with the Statute or this chapter.

-(b) An agency must provide the surveyor access to all agency records required by DADS to be maintained by or on behalf of the agency.
+(b) An agency must provide the surveyor access to all agency records required by HHSC to be maintained by or on behalf of the agency.

 (c) If a surveyor requests an agency record that is stored at a location other than the survey site, the agency must provide the record to the surveyor within eight working hours after the request.